Ting-DS/EHR-Patient-Selection-for-Clinical-Trials/README.md

 The data contains such attributes as patient number, race, gender, age, admission type, time in hospital, medical specialty of admitting physician, number of lab tests performed, HbA1c test result, diagnosis, number of medications, diabetic medications, number of outpatient, inpatient, and emergency visits in the year before the hospitalization, etc.

-Data Schema Information: [here](https://github.com/udacity/nd320-c1-emr-data-starter/tree/master/project/data_schema_references).
+[Data Schema Information](https://github.com/udacity/nd320-c1-emr-data-starter/tree/master/project/data_schema_references).
 There are two CSVs that provide more details on the fields and some of the mapped values.
 Due to healthcare PHI regulations (HIPAA, HITECH), this dataset is modified by UC Ivrine.
 Please note that it is limited in its representation of some key features such as diagnosis codes which are usually an unordered list in 835s/837s (the HL7 standard interchange formats used for claims and remits).